 Choosing What’s Right

-Still, no matter how much research you do and which choice you think is best, your baby may think differently and may ruin your well-thought out plans.
-You may decide to use Joovy Boob glass bottles, but then your baby will only take milk out of Munchkin Latch plastic bottles.
+Still, no matter how much research you do and which choice you think is best, your baby may think differently and ruin your well-thought-out plans.
+You may decide to use Joovy Boob glass bottles but discover that your baby will only drink from Munchkin Latch plastic bottles.